Alex-ABPerson/ABParser/README.md

 If you're compiling for Linux or MacOSX, there's a `makefile` on the C++ project, which is already configured (provided you don't add any files).

-The makefile has a couple of modes, you can write `make compileAll` to compile everything, and `make clean` to clean-up.
+The makefile has a couple of modes.
+You can write `make compileAll` to compile everything, and `make clean` to clean-up.
 So if you wanted to do a complete re-build, use `clean` followed by `compileAll`. **These will automatically copy the libraries into the correct testing places.**

 There are also some other modes like `make testWithMono` which will compile and execute the "ABSoftware.ABParser.Testing" project using Mono (make sure you have mono installed for this to work).